Was There a Valsartan Cancer Lawsuit?

 Medical Monitoring Class

-This applies to people living in the United States and its territories and possessions (except for Mississippi, New Hampshire, North Carolina, and North Dakota) who have ingested a high cumulative lifetime amount of NDMA or NDEA from generic valsartan-containing medications.
+This applied to people living in the United States and its territories and possessions (except for Mississippi, New Hampshire, North Carolina, and North Dakota) who ingested a high cumulative lifetime amount of NDMA or NDEA from generic valsartan-containing medications.

 These medications must have been made by any defendant responsible for producing the active pharmaceutical ingredients or finished doses and have been available in the United States and its territories since January 1, 2012, at the earliest.